Jamorama Review, User Complaints and Feedback

 The course runs on a new interactive, multimedia software.
 The software loads each lesson contaning the written material full of pictures and tabs, and is complemented by audio and video, all loaded timely by the software.

-(Updated on Mar/09/2010)
+(Updated on Dec/20/2024)

-The price of the Jamorama guitar course is currently discounted from $49.95 to $39.95!
+The price of the Jamorama guitar course is currently discounted to $49.95!

 Each lesson contains step-by-step instructions on what you should be doing and why, so Jamorama is definitely designed for the beginner guitarist.
 The lessons are very thorough in providing everything the new guitarist needs, so you won’t have any holes in your set of knowledge if you complete the course from A to Z.